 Lagging indicators are data about actual outcomes.
 Put another way, lagging indicators measure results after changes have happened, letting economists study how a series of events affected the economy.
 Per the name a lagging indicator shows up after, or “lags behind,” the changes which caused it.

 The employment report is an example of a lagging indicator.
 Every month the Bureau of Labor Statistics publishes information on how many jobs the U.S. economy created and destroyed over the course of the previous month.
 While economists can use this data as the basis for future decisions, it is not a prediction of what the market will do going forward.
-Instead it is a statement of how the labor market performed previously.
+Instead, it is a statement of how the labor market performed previously.

 Data in the jobs report tells economists how their efforts affected the labor market overall.
 If the Federal Reserve changes interest rates, months later the employment effects will show up in the jobs report.
 These results will lag behind the changes which caused them, and inform economists as to how changing interest rates affected employment.

 Lagging indicators measure the results of a system or a series of decisions.
 This makes them useful, even while they can frustrate analysts.
-A lagging indicator is valuable information because economists can compare them with their predictions to test the strength of a theory.
-However they can also frustrate economists because they provide data about events that have already taken place.
+A lagging indicator is a valuable information because economists can compare them with their predictions to test the strength of a theory.
+However, they can also frustrate economists because they provide data about events that have already taken place.
 By the time a lagging indicator arrives, it’s already too late to change those results.
 All economists can do is try and make better decisions the next time.

 What Is a Leading Indicator?